syncfusion-content/flutter-docs/Flutter/maps/legend.md

 You can provide clear information on the data plotted on the map using legend.

-## Default shape legend
+## Shape legend

 You can show shape legend using the [`MapShapeLayer.legend`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapLegend-class.html) property.
-By default, the legend item's text is rendered based on the value of [`shapeDataField`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapShapeLayerDelegate/shapeDataField.html) property.
+By default, the legend item's text is rendered based on the value of [`shapeDataField`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapShapeSource/shapeDataField.html) property.
 The default value of the [`legend`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapLegend-class.html) property is `null`.

 {% tabs %}
 {% highlight Dart %}